Tire Cost Analysis(Lea en español)

 Initial tire cost is a big part of the decision, but consumers should also consider three operating costs their tires influence over their lifetime:

-We’ll use the new Michelin Defender Standard Touring All-Season tire as an example.
-Michelin established lofty goals for their new tire compared to the popular HydroEdge line it replaces.
+We'll use the Michelin Defender Standard Touring All-Season tire as an example.
+Michelin established lofty goals for the tire compared to the popular HydroEdge line it replaced.
 They required better all-season traction (achieving 15% more grip in snow) and enhanced fuel-efficiency (17% lower rolling resistance) while retaining long wear (backed by a 90,000-mile warranty*).
-When comparing popular P215/60R16 95T options, a set of Defender tires costs about $600.
+When comparing popular P215/60R16 95T options, a set of Defender tires costs about $600 after delivery and installation.

 Vehicle Fuel Economy

-Defender’s 17% lower rolling resistance will save an estimated 2% in fuel costs throughout the tires’ lifetime compared to the HydroEdge.
-For a typical driver averaging 30 mpg for 15,000 miles a year, Defender tires will help them save 10 gallons of fuel per year (an approximate $40/year savings) and about 60 gallons of fuel during their six-year lifetime (for an estimated $240 in fuel savings).
-So lower rolling resistance tires like Defender may cost more to purchase initially, but their greater fuel efficiency will payback on that investment for the driver.
+Defender's 17% lower rolling resistance will save an estimated 2% in fuel costs throughout the tires' lifetime compared to the HydroEdge.
+For a typical driver averaging 30 mpg for 15,000 miles a year, Defender tires will help them save 10 gallons of fuel per year and about 60 gallons of fuel during their six-year lifetime (for an estimated $144 in fuel savings).
+So lower rolling resistance tires like Defender may cost more to purchase initially, but their greater fuel efficiency will pay back on that investment for the driver.

 Treadwear Cost Per Mile